 - If you would like to introduce decorative stitches to your blocks for a special accent, gather a few colorful threads for your additional decorative stitches.

-- Bring your machine to the class threaded with a neutral so sewing the Sun Bonnet.
-Also bring the thread you will need to applique the Sun Bonnet, Dresden and Fan blocks.
+- Bring your machine to the class threaded with a neutral to finish the centers of the Fan and Dresden Plate.
+Also bring the thread you will need to applique the Dresden and Fan blocks.
 I used black.
 If you have an applique foot, bring it.
-I will bring a few extra applique feet if needed. and we will assemble Sun Bonnet Sue first.
-Again, for a special details on the Sun Bonnet applique’, gather a few colorful threads for your additional decorative stitches.
+I will bring a few extra applique feet.

-- For the Fan cut the wedges and the 1/4 circle.
+- For the Fan cut the wedges and the 1/4 circle. ( If you need help sewing the fan or Dresden let me know ahead of class.)
 Sew the wedges 2 by 2, then put 2 wedges and 2 wedges together to form 4 and them sew the 2 sets of 4 together to form 8.
 Press the seams to one side.
 Wait for class to sew the 1/4 circle to the fan.
 I will show you some tricks.

 - For the Dresden Plates pick 4 fabrics and make 4 sets of 4 wedges.
 Sew the 4 sets together to form 16 wedges.
 Press the seams to on side.
 Wait till class for me to show you some tips on the center circle.
 Watch the power point presentation for hints.